Do you fear the day hackers find a way into your site and erase years of hard work?

-Choosing the best WordPress backup plugin
+What is the best WordPress backup plugin?

 While budget should play a role in most decisions regarding your business, the WordPress backup plugin you choose should not be one of them.
 It’s best to choose one that fits your skill level and doesn’t interfere with the backup solution your host uses.